 The photos are being compiled into collages, and they’ve already created a video, below, that may be used down the road to approach authorities.
 Leading up to World Diabetes Day, Elizabeth says they’ve received nearly 200 submissions from more than 30 countries across the globe.
 And that number seems to be growing every hour!
 Click here to participate yourself.

 “We have also been thrilled to see submissions that are truly global in representation and scale, and this confirms that people are itching for their stories to be heard and struggles to be shared,” Elizabeth says.
 “It really means a lot to them that others with diabetes around the world care.
 We will continue to share the photos and stories, even after the campaign ends, to remind people that these issues need solutions.”

-Elizabeth has had type 1 for almost 23 years, since age 4, and her husband John was also diagnosed with type 1 at age 23.
+Elizabeth has had type 1 for more than 20 years since age 4, and her husband John was also diagnosed with type 1 at age 23.
 A few years after enrolling in university in 2006, she started thinking globally about diabetes, and in roughly 2010 realized that many die because of inadequate access to insulin and supplies.

 That train of thought prompted her to found T1International, which shares the stories of people with diabetes in resource-poor settings and supports the advocacy efforts of other PWDs and orgs working on that issue.